 For example, on chest, if you tend to fail on bench press because your triceps give out before your chest, you’re not going to build a big chest.
 But if you pre-fatigue your chest with flyes first, then you can be sure your chest will give up first on the bench press, ensuring it is maximally stimulated.

 So, the straight arm pulldown is the chosen isolation exercise for the back, specifically the lats.
 In most pulling exercises for your back both the shoulder joint and elbow joints articulate.
 With the straight arm pull down only the shoulder joint moves.
 This exercise is sufficiently intense that it works well on its own.
 But supersetted with a row or a pull-down, it’s highly effective at taking the target muscle to exhaustion.

 When executing this move, try and get a good stretch in the lats at the top and a good squeeze at the bottom.
 Keep your shape and prevent the upper back from rounding.

 I really like this exercise.
 It’s a cross between a ‘pull down’ and a ‘pull from the front’.
 It requires you to both retract and depress the shoulder blades, plus you get very strong stimulation of the lats.
 In fact, the high row is responsible for some of the best pumps I’ve had in my lats.

-A lot of gyms have a high row machine but even if yours doesn’t, you can create one, as we have done, with a bench set a couple of yards from the handles or attachment.
+A lot of gyms have a dedicated high row machine.
+But even if yours doesn’t, you can create one, as we have done, with a bench set a couple of yards from the handles or attachment.

 So, there you have it, my top 5 exercises for your back.
-When designing your back workout, try to choose one row and one pull down, then vary the rest as you see fit.
-If you’re really going to town on your back then do all 5 of these.
-If you are able to do the deadlift or bent over row safely then also include them often in your routine, but if you can’t then these 5 will provide excellent stimulation and development of your back muscles.
+When designing your back workout, try to choose one row and one pull-down, then vary the rest as you see fit.
+If you’re really going to town on your back then do all five of these.
+If you are able to do the deadlift or bent over row safely then also include them often in your routine.
+But if you can’t then these five will provide excellent stimulation and development of your back muscles.